Gyoshi/PhoA-AutoSplitter/README.md

 # PhoA-AutoSplitter
 LiveSplit AutoSplitter for Phoenotopia: Awakening

 Can automatically start and split the timer.
-By default uses the same splits as astrohill's Any% WR (at the time of writing), but you can choose which things you want to split on based on various
+You can choose which things you want to split on based on various
 - Tools and Upgrades
 - Miscellaneous Flags
 - Locations

-Also calculates in-game time, which excludes time spent loading or lagging.
+Also calculates in-game time, which excludes time spent loading.

 Feel free to @Gyoshi on the Discord [Phoenotopia Fan Server](https://discord.gg/Swd6zcTCQZ) for whatever